cdevents/spec/continuous-operations.md

 -->
 # Continuous Operations Events

-Continuous Operations events are related to the operation of services deployed in target environments, tracking of incidents and their remediation.
-Incidents, and their resolution, can be detected by a number of different actors, like the end-user, a quality gate, a monitoring system, an SRE through a ticketing system or event the service itself.
+Continuous Operations events are related to the operation of services deployed in target environments, tracking of incidents and their resolution.
+Incidents, and their resolution, can be detected by a number of different actors, like the end-user, a quality gate, a monitoring system, an SRE through a ticketing system or even the service itself.
 Multiple events may be associated to the same incident as well as its resolution, coming from diverse sources.

 ## Subjects